treyhunner/treyhunner.github.com/source/_posts/2015-05-08-the-cabo-card-game.markdown

 - Draw a card from the deck (the face-down pile)
 - Draw a card from the discard pile (which is face-up)

-When drawing from either pile you may:
+When drawing you may either:

 1. Swap the drawn card with one of your own cards